 The Voice New Testament: Step Into the Story of ScriptureThomas Nelson Publishers,

-Created for and by a church in great transition, The Voice uniquely represents collaboration among scholars, pastors, writers, musicians, poets, and other artists, giving great attention to the beauty of the narrative.
+The Voice calls the reader to step into the whole story of Scripture and experience the joy and wonder of God’s revelation.
+Created for and by a church in great transition, The Voice uniquely represents collaboration among scholars, pastors, writers, musicians, poets, and ...
+Read More

 - Italicized information added to help contemporary readers understand what the original readers would have known intuitively